HCM: Unlocking the Potential of Human Capital

 Emphasis on Employee Well-being

 Employee well-being is expected to become a more significant focus in HCM.
-Organizations will need to prioritize initiatives that employees' physical, mental, and emotional well-being.
+Organizations will need to prioritize initiatives that support employees’ physical, mental, and emotional well-being.
 This could include offering flexible work schedules, providing access to mental health resources, and promoting work-life balance.

 In conclusion, Human Capital Management is a critical aspect of modern organizations.
 It encompasses various practices and processes that aim to optimize workforce performance, attract and retain top talent, drive innovation, and ensure compliance with labor laws.
 As the future of work evolves, HCM will continue to adapt and incorporate new technologies and strategies to meet the changing needs of the workforce.